ariffjeff/houdini-package-manager/README.md

 1. Clone [HPM](https://github.com/ariffjeff/houdini-package-manager)
     1. Open a terminal, and `cd` to it.
 1. Do `poetry install`
-1. Make your code changes and commit them.
+1. Make your code changes and commit them
     - If you're adding other files/images/vectors/etc., put them somewhere appropriate in `houdini_package_manager/resources/`
 1. Version bump (optional)
-    - The final executable/zip and [houpm.com](https://houpm.com/) website HTML will automatically adopt this version number.
+    - Automatic version bump:
-    1. Version bump the project by doing `poetry version minor`.
+        1. Do `poetry version minor`.
 Use `major` or `patch` in place of `minor` if appropriate.
+These will automatically be updated:
+            1. `pyproject.toml`
-        - Both `pyproject.toml` and `__init__.py` will be updated automatically due to [poetry-bumpversion](https://pypi.org/project/poetry-bumpversion/) being installed in this project.
+            2. `__version__` in `__init__.py` (due to [poetry-bumpversion](https://pypi.org/project/poetry-bumpversion/) being installed in this project)
+            3. The relevant HTML in `houpm.com`
+            4. The final executable and .zip file/folder names
+    - Manual version bump:
+        1. Do `poetry version 1.2.3`
-    1. Commit the version bump later along with a new build (keep reading next steps).
+    - Commit the version bump later along with a new build (keep reading next steps).
 1. Do `make prepare`
     -  This does all the final build management automatically by running a bunch of other commands.
     - Review these make commands only if you need to use them individually...